Vergil (Devil May Cry): Other appearances

-In the novels by Shinya Goikeda, Vergil appears as a mercenary using the alias Gilver, a tall man swathed in bandages.
+In the novels by Shinya Goikeda, a mercenary resembling Vergil using the alias Gilver, is a tall man swathed in bandages.
 He becomes a partner of Dante as both hunt demons.
-In the novel's climax, however, Gilver confronts Dante in a duel and perishes; Dante learns in his final moments that Gilver is his brother.
+In the novel's climax, however, Gilver confronts Dante in a duel and perishes.
+Gilver was once supposed to be Vergil; however, this has been retconned and Gilver is a demon resembling Vergil, made as a prototype for Nelo Angelo.
 In the second novel, Vergil appears as Nelo Angelo, leading a revolution against Mundus in an alternate dimension and allying with his brother.
 The Devil May Cry 3 manga by Suguro Chayamachi is set a year before the events of the game; Vergil is told by Arkham of a route to the demons' world and starts planning.
 In the Devil May Cry comics by Dreamwave Productions, Nelo Angelo chooses to serve under Mundus, stating his past self no longer exists.
 When facing Dante, however, he starts remembering his past and feeling conflicted about fighting him.

 Vergil is also mentioned several times in the novel adaptation of Devil May Cry 4; Dante is often reminded of his brother when seeing Nero, but states that Vergil is dead.
 The light novel Devil May Cry 5 Before the Nightmare and the manga Visions of V explore the character's actions between his appearances.
 He is also the leading character in Guillaume Dorison's two-part comic series DmC: Devil May Cry: The Chronicles of Vergil, which follows Vergil and is set before the start of the reboot's story.
 The comic series tells the story of Vergil and Kat's meeting and their formation of the Order.
+Vergil is set to appear in the Devil May Cry TV series.